 In this case, you can consider locations like restaurants, libraries, offices, bookstores and more.
 While these locations are less-than-ideal, they will teach you how to do practice tests and passages with distractions.

 If you have been studying indoors for an extended time, consider shifting outdoors.
 For instance, you can go to the local park where you are moving around to get more motivation to study.
+Overall, your study location should contribute to your learning process and not get in your way.
 Whichever environment you choose, just ensure that you are able to study and be productive.

 8. Constant Self-Evaluation